-- " Disparities in the health and economic impacts of COVID-19 on low-income communities and communities of color, including limited availability of remote work, barriers to accessing health care and healthy food, and increased cost of housing. - " The impact of changing and advancing technology on the workforce in the communities we serve, and job training and retraining required to meet the moment. - " Accessibility of affordable childcare and quality education.
+- " Disparities in the health and economic impacts of COVID-19 on low-income communities, including limited availability of remote work, barriers to accessing health care and healthy food, and increased cost of housing. - " The impact of changing and advancing technology on the workforce in the communities we serve, and job training and retraining required to meet the moment. - " Accessibility of affordable childcare and quality education.